It happened again today. Twice. I was seduced by light.

 Note: I’m not one to follow recipes exactly.
 Far from it.
 Mostly I cook by feel and intuition.
 When I do need measurements, my choice is always to use metric as I find it a vastly superior and easier system (you can take the man out of Europe but…).
 The entire world uses metric except us Americans. <sigh> Here I give both metric and imperial measurements for convenience.
 Please take my measurements as merely guidelines and adapt as you deem appropriate.

-If you can get organic ingredients, use them.
+If you can get organic ingredients and a free-range chicken, use them.

 Grilled Chicken with Yogurt Sauce